Leonid Kuzmich Solovyov

 Chief of the Tomsk City Department of the NKVD-NKGB (August 1941–May 1943).
 Later, he became Chief of the NKGB Department of the Moldavian SSR for the city of Chisinau, headed the "O" Department of the MGB of Moldova, and deputy chief of the MGB Directorate for the Chelyabinsk Region.
 Colonel (1951)

-He served as the OGPU operations officer, and two years later, at the OGPU Plenipotentiary Representative Office for the West Siberian Territory, where he handled operational work and headed a section, then the third department, of the State Security Directorate of the NKVD Directorate for the Novosibirsk Region.
+Leonid Kuzmich Solovyov was born in March 1910 in the village of Urlapovo, Shipunovsky District, Altai Krai, to a family of farmers.
+He completed his secondary education, graduating from a nine-year school in Barnaul.
+His service record listed "first-grade teacher" under "occupation."
+He began his career at the age of eighteen as a bailiff in the Barnaul District Court, then worked as an investigator in the District Prosecutor's Office.
+In January 1933, his Cheka career began, first as an authorized representative of the economic department of the Barnaul OGPU operations sector.
+Two years later, he joined the OGPU Plenipotentiary Representative Office for the West Siberian Territory, where he conducted operational work and headed a branch, and then the third department, of the State Security Directorate of the NKVD Directorate for the Novosibirsk Region.
 He also served for a time as deputy of the Stalin City NKVD Department in Kuzbass.
-In 1937, he was awarded the NKVD Honorary Worker's Badge "For Relentless Struggle Against Counterrevolution," and two years later, he was admitted to the Communist Party.
+“For his merciless fight against counterrevolution,” he was awarded the badge of honorary worker of the NKVD in 1937, and two years later he was accepted as a member of the Communist Party.

-Another matter was the fight against crime, the level of which in Tomsk was "dangerously high" during the first years of the war.
-This was due both to the city's growing population due to evacuees, refugees, and street children, as well as to the economic difficulties of the wartime hardships and the acute shortage of basic necessities.
+The fight against crime, which was alarmingly high in Tomsk during the first years of the war, was another matter.
+This was due both to the city's growing population due to evacuees, refugees, and street children, as well as to the economic difficulties of the wartime turmoil and the severe shortage of basic necessities.
 Furthermore, Tomsk's criminal underworld was swelled by various criminal elements flocking to the rear.
 They were confronted by the small Tomsk police force, weakened by constant mobilizations.
-In the first years of the war, the police failed to
+In the first years of the war, the police failed to make any significant impact on the city's crime situation, despite the efforts of the NKVD.

 In April 1943, the NKVD was divided into three departments: the NKGB, the Military Counterintelligence Service (SMERSH), and the NKVD.
 During this reorganization, L.K.
 Solovyov was transferred to the newly created Directorate of the People's Commissariat of State Security for Novosibirsk Oblast.
 A year later, he was seconded to work in the western regions of the country liberated from the enemy.
 There, he held the positions of deputy chief and chief of the NKGB department of the Moldavian SSR for the city of Chisinau, and headed the "O" department of the MGB of Moldova.
 Subsequently, after completing the operational leadership courses at the Higher School of the MGB of the USSR in 1948, L.K.
 Solovyov served for five years as deputy chief of the MGB Directorate for the Chelyabinsk Oblast, and then as deputy chief of the UMVD and deputy chief of the Militia Department of the UMVD.
 In February 1951, he was promoted to colonel.
 By order of the USSR Ministry of Internal Affairs dated March 11, 1958, L.K.
 Solovyov was dismissed “for discrediting reasons.”